BCG-X-Official/facet/sphinx/source/about_us.rst

 ----------

-Industry standard packages for machine learning (scikit-learn) and model inspection (shap) are critical for best practice Data Science.
+Industry standard packages for machine learning (scikit-learn) and model inspection (shap) are critical for best practice data science.
 However, combining these into an efficient and reproducible process that yields deep insights for industrial and business processes can be challenging and time consuming.
 We found this to be a common challenge for our global data science teams across 100s of projects every year.